 - BORER BEETLE TREATMENT OPTIONS

-- SPRAY TREE TRUNKS FOR LONG LASTING PROTECTION
+- SPRAY TREE TRUNKS FOR LONG LASTING BORER PROTECTION

-- INJECT VISIBLE BORER HOLES WITH CY-KICK AEROSOL
+- INJECT VISIBLE BORER HOLES WITH FS-MP AEROSOL

 - SOIL DRENCH FOR COMPLETE TREE TRUNK SYSTEMIC PROTECTION

 Tree borer beetles include a wide range of insects which feed on trees.
 Some target specific trees but here in the United States, we have hundreds of species and many can thrive on a range of tree species.
 So if you discover a tree with some kind of boring pest, it could very well have different insects active.